Monday, April 25, 2011

 about customer service

-Are there any among you who are as irritated as I am with Hobby Lobby's method of ringing up merchandise?
-Hand entering prices seems antiquated, and it makes for very sloppy receipts since I have to write all over it to remind myself what I purchased since SCRAPBOOK ITEM is a bit vague.
-Because they don't use a barcode system, they must count every item while ringing up customers, rather than scanning each item and letting the computer do the math.
-I recently purchased 10 of the same item, and while I was at the cashier, we both took turns counting how many items I had.
+Are there any among you who are as irritated as I with Hobby Lobby's method of ringing up merchandise?
+Hand entering prices is antiquated, and it makes for very sloppy receipts since I have to pencil all over them to remind myself what I purchased.
+SCRAPBOOK ITEM is vague.
+They hand count every item - there is no computer keeping a tally.
+I recently purchased 10 of the same item, and while I was at the cashier, we both took turns counting them.
 Twice I came up with the number 10, and twice he came up with the number 11.
-He stared silently at me, willing me to break and agree that he was correct, being that he must have had hours of special training during his orientation on how to count merchandise and since I was at least 10 years older than him, my eye sight and mind clearly was, let's just say, more far gone than his own.
-Needless to say, I broke and said "fine, ring it up for 11."
+He stared at me, willing me to break and agree with his 11.

 As most of my purchases go, days later I decided to return my 10/11 items.
 Lo and behold, the returns cashier counted 10 items, and proceeded to credit me for only 10 items.